codacy/codacy-eslint/docs/description/regexp_no-invalid-regexp.md

 ### Differences to ESLint's `no-invalid-regexp` rule

 This rule is almost functionally equivalent to ESLint's [no-invalid-regexp] rule.
-The only difference is that this rule doesn't validate flags (see [no-non-standard-flag](./no-non-standard-flag.html)).
+The only difference is that this rule doesn't validate flags (https://github.com/ota-meshi/eslint-plugin-regexp/tree/master/docs/rules/see%20[no-non-standard-flag](./no-non-standard-flag.html)).

 There are two reasons we provide this rule: